I'm a guitarist and bassist with over 35 years of experience as a musician.

 The result of their collaboration, of course, was the Gibson Les Paul solid-body electric guitar.
 Is it fair to say the Les Paul would have never existed without the Fender Telecaster?

-Well, let's not go that far.
-But it is true that the friendly guitar arms race that has been going on between Fender and Gibson for over 50 years has led to many of the innovations we take for granted today.
+Well, let’s not go that far.
+But the friendly guitar arms race that has been going on between Fender and Gibson for over 50 years has led to many of the innovations we take for granted today.

-Some of the top guitarists in history have chosen Fender as their main guitar brand.
-Here's a look at four incredible Fender instruments and their impact on the guitar world.
+Some of the top guitarists in history played Fender guitars.
+Here’s a look at some incredible Fender instruments and their impact on the guitar world.

 The Telecaster wasn’t always called the Telecaster.
 It started out as the single-pickup Esquire back in 1950, then gained a second pickup and become the Broadcaster, and finally the Telecaster.